neofelisho/blog/content/blog/2018-07-18-vsts-set-parameters-by-additional-arguments.md

----
++++
+author = "Neo Ho"
+categories = ["programming"]
+tags = ["azure", "vsts", "azure devops", "web.config", "SetParameters", "additional arguments", "continuous delivery"] date = "2018-07-18" description = "Set parameters by additional arguments of VSTS" featured = "" featuredalt = "" featuredpath = "date"
+linktitle = ""
-title: "Set parameters by additional arguments of VSTS"
+title = "Set parameters by additional arguments of VSTS" type = "post"
-date: 2018-07-18T23:00:00+08:00
-tags: [Azure, VSTS, web.config, SetParameters, additional arguments, Continuous Delivery]
-category: "programming"
----
++++

 `Problem` There were some problems when we migrated our CI/CD from Git/Jenkins to VSTS.
 After many trial-and-errors, we solved them and note here for memo.